striderr1o1/LangGraph-Chatbot/README.md

 ## Some Other Things:
 - DBsetup.py: database initialization code with some sample tables
 - __init__.py: required for setup

-Note: This application is not production ready and displays errors at times.
+## Notice:
+After using this application, I have realized that it displays errors at times, particulary, the database tool.
+This application is not production ready.

 ## License
  MIT (except for Israel and those complicit in the Genocide of Palestinians)